heliosproj/HeliOS/README.md

 * 0.2.1 - The first official release
 # Contributing
 While all contributions are welcome, contributions are needed most in the following areas:
-* HeliOS Programmer's Guide
+* Testing, Testing and More Testing
 * Code Documentation, Readability and Maintainability
+* Additional Microcontroller Support
 * Example Sketches
-* Testing
+* HeliOS Programmer's Guide

 To contribute, simply create a pull request with your changes.
 Please fork from the **develop** branch as **master** is kept even with the current release.
-Pull requests are typically responded to within 48 hours.
+Pull requests are typically responded to as quickly as possible.
 # Thank you
 No free and open source software project has been successful without the contributions of many.
 This space is reserved for recognizing people who have made meaningful contributions to HeliOS.
 All contributors are listed in alphabetical order.
 * [Jakub Rakus](https://github.com/JakubRakus)